sakshamhere/Security/VAPT/Tools/Pivoting_toolkit/Socat.md

 # `Local Port forwarding with Socat`

-ocat is not just great for fully stable Linux shells[1], it's also superb for port forwarding.
+Socat is not just great for fully stable Linux shells[1], it's also superb for port forwarding.

 The one big disadvantage of socat, is that it is very rarely installed by default on a target.